Royal Central School of Speech and Drama

-The Royal Central School of Speech and Drama, commonly shortened to Central, is a drama school founded by Elsie Fogerty in 1906, as the Central School of Speech Training and Dramatic Art, to offer a new form of training in speech and drama for young actors and other students.
+The Royal Central School of Speech and Drama, commonly shortened to Central, is a drama school in London, England.
+It was founded by Elsie Fogerty in 1906 as the Central School of Speech Training and Dramatic Art, to offer a new form of training in speech and drama for young actors and other students.
 It became a constituent college of the University of London in 2005 and is a member of Conservatoires UK and the Federation of Drama Schools.

 Courses

 The school offers undergraduate, postgraduate, research degrees and short courses in acting, actor training, applied theatre, theatre crafts and making, design, drama therapy, movement, musical theatre, performance, producing, research, scenography, stage management, teacher training, technical arts, voice and writing.